 Let’s continue our series with investing fundamentals in a summary bullet format.
 Here is a really quick summary of mutual funds.
 Then review my more detailed articles for the areas that will help you invest wisely.

 I have introduced the basics of investing in the past.
 Investing basics is such an important topic, that today, I’m providing the bullet version.
 Review the brief version below, and then read my more in-depth posts on the topics you want more information for.
 This will prepare you for more detailed investing topics I will provide in the coming weeks.

 Debt collection lawsuits are on the rise.
 Around 12,000 collection lawsuits have been filed in the last few years.
 This number is up from 9300 in 2009.
 These often are the result of medical or credit card debts that many people are unable to pay off.
 Sometimes, financial hardship prevents you from making monthly payments on your debts.
 Soon, you start getting calls from collection agencies.
 The problem arises when you cannot pay the debts in full.
 One option is to consider a negotiation process with the collection agencies for debt settlement.
 In this process, creditors and/or collection agencies accept less than what you owe on your credit accounts.
 How can you negotiate the best debt settlement deals?
 Some simple tips are important when you negotiate.

 New Year’s resolutions are popular because this is a great time to reflect on what parts of your life could use improvement.
 “Losing weight” is always popular as is some aspect of improving our finances.
 Improving your financial future is one of the most useful aspects of your life to improve because it affects so many other things.
-So I’m pointing you to my series on great New Year’s resolutions that can actually change your financial future during 2017.
-The Financial Guide to Life deals with managing, saving, investing, and spending your money, so I have recommended four personal finance new years resolutions that are achievable and can bring you financial security and peace of mind.
+So I’m pointing you to my series on great New Year’s resolutions that can actually change your financial future during 2018.
+The Financial Guide to Life deals with managing, saving, investing, and spending your money, so I am recommending four personal finance new year’s resolutions that are achievable and can bring you financial security and peace of mind.